 You: Good fortune has smiled on you.
 Your stock options or restricted grants are worth a fortune, or perhaps you inherited a substantial family trust.
 Maybe you simply got lucky, investing in companies that did very well over the years.
 But now you want more help.
 It’s not as exciting to manage your own money as it once was; it feels like work, and you’ve got better things to do.
 You’re nobody’s fool.
 You’ve thought a good deal about managing risk, diversifying, and how markets work.
 You understand the principles of passive and index investing.
 And you know it’s unjustifiable to pay someone 1% of assets under management under any circumstances, certainly not when using a passive approach.
 You realize there are alternative providers out there.
 Then you find Cardiff Park Advisors.

-Us: We offer high-wealth investors the same solution we offer every client: low fixed fees, high ethical standards, full support and a smart strategy.
+Us: We offer high-net-worth and ultra high-net-worth investors the same solution we offer every client: low fixed fees, high ethical standards, full support and a smart strategy.
 These attributes are magnified in value for those with a large asset base, who benefit greatly from our experience and integrity.
 We will review your asset allocation and diversify holdings based on risk tolerance and risk capacity.
 We can set up credit facilities (also called pledged asset lines) for short-term bridge financing for property acquisition, or as an alternative to selling equities to cover tax liability.
 We can advise on tax loss harvesting and the best way to diversify concentrated stock to protect against capital gains.
 Collaring strategies may be appropriate in certain cases; in other cases, outright gain realization can be supported by tax reserves that are invested until taxes are paid.
 Whatever the aftermath of gain realization may be, we’ll find the smartest way to redeploy and make your money work.
 And we’ll look to maximize future gains through tax loss harvesting opportunities.
-These services are standard for our high wealth clients, and complement management of all the fundamentals of investing: needs assessment, investing to meet goals and objectives, optimal asset allocation and diversification.
+These services are standard for our high net-worth clients, and complement management of all the fundamentals of investing: needs assessment, investing to meet goals and objectives, optimal asset allocation and diversification.
 Whether your wealth has come from good fortune, good luck, or hard work, call us to protect it and help it grow.